-Common Core brought with it many standards that teachers had little to no resources for.
+Common Core brought with it many standards for which teachers had little to no resources.
 L.4.5b was one of them for me.
-In the past, I had briefly covered idioms (usually around St. Patrick’s Day) but I had never taught proverbs and adages.
+In the past, I had briefly covered idioms (usually around St. Patrick’s Day), but I had never taught proverbs and adages.
 Honestly, I had no clue what an adage was.
-Once I familiarized myself with this standard I thought, “Wow, this is going to be really fun!”
+Once I familiarized myself with this standard, I thought, “Wow, this is going to be really fun!”

 Recognizing and explaining the meaning of common idioms, adages, and proverbs seemed like an easy lesson to teach.
-While introducing idioms to my 4th graders, I was quickly surprised by how many they actually knew.
+While introducing idioms to my 4th graders, I was quickly surprised by how many they knew.
 Hands were going up everywhere, and I was impressed by how many expressions they were able to recall.
-In the back of my mind, I thought this would be a quick lesson and we could move on.
+In my mind, I thought this would be a quick lesson, and we could move on.

-What I didn’t know at the time was that just because they knew of and had heard many of these expressions didn’t mean they understood the meaning behind them.
-Making connections between similar idioms was a challenge for them – especially when the meaning wasn’t clear.
+What I didn’t know at the time was that just because they knew of and had heard many of these expressions, it didn’t mean they understood the meaning behind them.
+Making connections between similar idioms was a challenge for them, especially when the meaning wasn’t clear.
 I knew we were nowhere near ready for proverbs and adages.

-I went home that night and searched the internet for lesson plans, worksheets, games… any sort of activity that I thought might help me teach this standard.
-There are tons of websites with lists of idioms, proverbs, and adages – along with their meanings.
+I went home that night and searched the internet for lesson plans, worksheets, games, and any sort of activity that I thought might help me teach this standard.
+There are tons of websites with lists of idioms, proverbs, and adages—along with their meanings.
 I found a few online games, but nothing that would help my students practice using these expressions while identifying the meanings behind them.

 So, what did I do?
 You guessed it.
 I made my own.

-Idioms, Proverbs, & Adages Lessons & Practice Sheets
+Fun Ways to Teach Idioms, Proverbs, & Adages

-These were actually really fun lessons to make!
+These were fun lessons to make!
 I loved finding funny idioms, wise proverbs, and old adages.
-I realized that proverbs and adages are so closely related that it’s actually really hard to tell them apart.
+I realized that proverbs and adages are so closely related that sometimes it’s really hard to tell them apart.

-Students used www.idiomsite.com and idiomcorner.com to check their work and search for the meanings of idioms that they weren’t sure about.
+Students used www.idiomsite.com and idiomcorner.com to check their work and find the meanings of idioms that they were unsure about.

 This resource is aligned to L.4.5b and L.5.5b – Recognize and explain the meaning of common idioms, adages, and proverbs.